Step 1. Starting Databunker in demo mode

 -

-Secure Session Storage for Node.js apps: https://databunker.org/use-case/secure-session-storage/#databunker-support-for-nodejs
+Secure Session Storage for Node.js Apps: Detailed Guide

 Node.js modules